Mughal garden

 A Mughal garden is a type of garden built by the Mughals.
 This style was influenced by the Persian gardens particularly the Charbagh structure, which is intended to create a representation of an earthly utopia in which humans co-exist in perfect harmony with all elements of nature.

 Significant use of rectilinear layouts are made within the walls enclosures.
 Some of the typical features include pools, fountains and canals inside the gardens.
-Afghanistan, Bangladesh and India have a number of gardens which differ from their Central Asian predecessors with respect to "the highly disciplined geometry".
+Afghanistan, Bangladesh, Pakistan and India have a number of gardens which differ from their Central Asian predecessors with respect to "the highly disciplined geometry".